CodePushGo/website/src/content/blog/en/app-store-metadata-what-developers-must-know.md

 | Version Control | Quickly revert to previous versions | Instant rollback capability |
 | CI/CD Integration | Automate deployments through Git tools | Streamlined workflow integration |

-Capgo supports Capacitor 6 and 7 and offers both cloud-based and [self-hosted deployment](https://capgo.app/blog/self-hosted-capgo/) options.
+CodePushGo supports Capacitor 6 and 7 and offers both cloud-based and [self-hosted deployment](https://capgo.app/blog/self-hosted-capgo/) options.
 This flexibility ensures precise update management while staying compliant with app store requirements [\[1\]](https://capgo.app/).

 ## Summary

 Managing metadata effectively is essential for boosting visibility and achieving success.
 Traditional app updates often take time, but modern tools now allow instant changes - a key theme throughout this discussion.
 Developers are increasingly turning to these tools to simplify updates while staying compliant with Apple and Google guidelines.

-Capgo, for instance, has delivered 23.5 million updates with an 82% success rate, reaching 95% of active users within 24 hours [\[1\]](https://capgo.app/).
+CodePushGo, for instance, has delivered 23.5 million updates with an 82% success rate, reaching 95% of active users within 24 hours [\[1\]](https://capgo.app/).
 This highlights the importance of using efficient metadata strategies and update practices.

 Here are some critical aspects to focus on for effective metadata management: